hhsecond/HandsOnDeepLearningWithPytorch/3.DLWorkFlow/README.rst

 DL WorkFlow
 *******************************
 - DL WorkFlow
-- datasets and data loaders with train, test and validation split
+	- Idea theory
+	- Design Experiments - Dataloaders and datasets
+	- Preprocess data/setting env - torchvision, torchtext and torchaudio
+	- Implements model
+		- Interfacing with environements (from soumith video, I suspect is with GYM)
+			- any env with python api (show some example)
 		- Checkpointing
-- Interfacing with environements (from soumith video, I suspect is with GYM)
+		- bottleneck
+		- profiler
+		- Debugging and profiling
+	- Training & validation - splits again part of data loaders
+		- Ignite
+		- Distributed PyTorch
 		- Building Optimizers and dealing with GPU
-- Distributed PyTorch
-- torchtext, torchvision and torchaudio
-- Ignite
+	- Publish and ship - covers in pytorch to production
-- Debugging and profiling
+		- Loading and dumping models (storage.cude('device'))
 		- Compilation and JIT
-- Loading and dumping models (storage.cude('device'))
+		- Saving model - equivalant to checkpointing in TF